 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Diamond Drilling A significant portion of the data used in resource calculations at the MGO has been gathered from diamond core.
+MGO Diamond Drilling A significant portion of the data used in resource calculations at the MGO has been gathered from diamond core.
 Multiple sizes have been used historically.
 This core is geologically logged and subsequently halved for sampling.
 Grade control holes may be whole-cored to streamline the core handling process if required.
 Face Sampling At each of the major past and current underground producers at the MGO, each development face / round is horizontally chip sampled.
 The sampling intervals are domained by geological constraints (e.g. rock type, veining and alteration / sulphidation etc.).
 The majority of exposures within the orebody are sampled.
 Sludge Drilling Sludge drilling at HGO was / is performed with an underground production drill rig.
 It is an open hole drilling method using water as the flushing medium, with a 64mm (nominal) hole diameter.
 Sample intervals are ostensibly the length of the drill steel.
 Holes are drilled at sufficient angles to allow flushing of the hole with water following each interval to prevent contamination.
 Sludge drilling is not used to inform resource models.
 RC Drilling Drill cuttings are extracted from the RC return via cyclone.
-The underflow from each interval is transferred via bucket to a four tiered riffle splitter, delivering approximately three kilograms of the recovered material into calico bags for analysis.
-The residual material is retained on the ground near Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Method of recording and assessing core and chip sample recoveries and results assessed. samples remaining with the individual residual piles until required for re-split analysis or eventual disposal.
+The underflow from each interval is Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Method of recording and assessing core and chip sample recoveries and results assessed. the hole.
+Composite samples are obtained from the residue material for initial analysis, with the split samples remaining with the individual residual piles until required for re-split analysis or eventual disposal.
 RAB / Aircore Drilling Combined scoops from bucket dumps from cyclone for composite.
 Split samples taken from individual bucket dumps via scoop.
 RAB holes are not included in the resource estimate.
 Blast Hole Drilling Drill sample recovery Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/ coarse material.
-All geology input is logged and validated by the relevant area geologists, incorporated into this is assessment of sample recovery.
-No defined relationship exists between sample recovery and grade
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+All geology input is logged and validated by the relevant area geologists, incorporated into this is